 Dr. O came to UNLV Law from the Indiana University Robert H. McKinney School of Law and Indiana University School of Medicine.
 He also has taught as an adjunct or visiting professor at University of Chicago Law School, Northwestern University School of Medicine, and Princeton University.
 He is a member of the American Law Institute and a former president of the American Society of Law, Medicine & Ethics.

 In addition to his academic experience, Dr. O brings important hands-on experience.
 He previously directed the American Medical Association's Division of Medical Ethics, where he drafted the AMA’s first patient’s bill of rights and many other guidelines relied upon by courts and government agencies, and he has practiced both law and medicine.

-Between 2002 and 2008, Dr. O served in the Indiana House of Representatives, where he authored legislation to promote job creation, protect children from abuse and neglect, and make health care coverage more affordable.
+Since November 2020, Dr. O has served in the Nevada Assembly, and between 2002 and 2008, he served in the Indiana House of Representatives.
+He has authored legislation to reduce deaths from opioid overdose, promote job creation, protect children from abuse and neglect, and make health care coverage more affordable.
 His most recent book, Two Presidents Are Better Than One: The Case for a Bipartisan Executive, draws on his experience with partisan conflict as an elected official and his expertise in constitutional law to discuss reforms that would address the country’s high levels of political polarization.